 The best way you can take responsibility for what you see as broken in the world, is to take responsibility for putting yourself back together, healing all the broken places and becoming a healthy, functioning human being.
 The more you put yourself right, the more the world will come out right.

 This is the inner work of change.
 We need outer actions too.
 But it begins with the inner work.
-Before occupying Wall Street, protestors would do well to occupy their own consciousness to make sure they are acting with personal mastery before expecting it of others.

 As long as there is something you can do to address problems in the world, you can take responsibility.
 And there is ALWAYS something you can do.
 Therefore you can ALWAYS take responsibility; both by tending to the broken places inside of yourself, and also healing the holes in the world.